BenKato151/check-network-driver-r8125-arch-linux-updater/README.md

 I had this https://bbs.archlinux.org/viewtopic.php?id=257114 problem and this https://bbs.archlinux.org/viewtopic.php?pid=1917633#p1917633 solution helped me.

-I wrote that script because I needed to compile and reinstall the network-driver everytime I updated my arch-linux.
+I wrote that script because I needed to compile and reinstall the network-driver everytime I updated my linux kernels (linux, linux-lts, zen).
 This script works only on an already installed system.

-You can clone this project and with `python3 main.py` it will install the r8125 network driver.
+You can clone this project and with `python3 update-network-driver-r8125.py` it will install the r8125 network driver.
+Or you can put this folder in your `~/.bashrc`, `chmod +x update-network-driver-r8125.py` and just run it like any other script.

 Here is a guide if you are on an live-iso and your network-driver isn't loaded.